This article was originally published August 14, 2017. It has been updated to reflect 2017 tax forms.

 How to Claim the Oregon State Tax Credit for Solar Power

-First and foremost, working with your solar provider can help simplify the process for you, so it’s best to have your system installed by a company that is certified by the state’s Department Energy (like Blue Raven Solar).
+First and foremost, working with your solar provider can help simplify the process for you, so it’s best to have your system installed by a company that is certified by the Oregon’s Department of Energy (like Blue Raven Solar).

 Second, follow these steps to claim your incentive: